ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 - Mamy Ratsimbazafy
 - Kobi Gurkan (pending)

 The intended universe of Phase 1 & Phase 1.5 will launch with the initial cohort below but will immediately be available for submission by participants that have joined the Obol Proto Community, at the following link.

-Everyone can join the proto community, however woorking group participation will be based on relevance and skill set.
-Below is an abbreviated list of parties that Obol has connected with about collaborating on the project.
+Everyone can join the proto community, however working group participation will be based on relevance and skill set.
+Below is an abbreviated list of parties that Obol would like to start the working group with.

 - Ethereum Foundation
 - Prysmatic Labs